 The Eaves remained quiet for a moment or two after they left before bursting into obnoxious, anxious talk.
 Lapis returned to the wall and planted herself between her brother and Ciaran.
-How long might they wait for Lord Adrastos to arrive at the Eaves?
-Did Midir have that much concern, or did he wish to continue with whatever meeting they had planned before the attack occurred?
+How long might they wait for Lord Adrastos?
+Did Midir have that much concern, or did he wish to continue with whatever meeting they planned before the attack occurred?

 “Thank you, Dachs,” Midir said.
 “Perhaps a bit later.
 I’d like to wait for Varr and Adrastos, though I have little hope Mandi’s going to convince him to leave the fighting to the guard.”

-“You know Sir Armarandos well?”
-Lapis smiled at the question, for she wished to know the answer as well.
+“You know Sir Armarandos well?” the barkeep asked.
+Lapis smiled at the question, for her curiosity needled her, too.